-- 4.23 If a claimant gives a notice of claim via the online claims submission portal, the notice must be made available electronically to the insurers when the claimant (or their representative) receives an email notification and reference number confirming a successful transmission. - 4.24 If a claimant contacts the insurer by phone and provides the required details, the insurer must send a pre-filled claim form to the claimant for their review and declaration that the information is correct.
-Notice of the claim is not given until the completed form is returned to the insurer.

-- 4.25 The insurer must acknowledge the date of receipt of the claimant's claim form, the assigned claim number and the dedicated insurer contact assigned to manage the claim, in the communication method preferred by the claimant. - 4.26 In accordance with Division 6.3, section 6.15(4) of the Act, if notice of a claim has been given to an incorrect insurer and the claim must be transferred to the relevant insurer, the claimant is excused from giving notice of a claim to the relevant insurer.
+- 4.23 If a claimant gives a notice of claim via the online claims submission portal, the notice must be made available electronically to the insurers when the claimant (or - notice must be made available electronically to the insurers when the claimant (or their representative) receives an email notification and reference number confirming a successful transmission. - 4.24 If a claimant contacts the insurer by phone and provides the required details, the insurer must send a pre-filled claim form to the claimant for their review and declaration that the information is correct.
+Notice of the claim is not given until the completed form is returned to the insurer. - 4.25 The insurer must acknowledge the date of receipt of the claimant's claim form, the assigned claim number and the dedicated insurer contact assigned to manage the claim, in the communication method preferred by the claimant. - 4.26 In accordance with Division 6.3, section 6.15(4) of the Act, if notice of a claim has been given to an incorrect insurer and the claim must be transferred to the relevant insurer, the claimant is excused from giving notice of a claim to the relevant insurer.
 The insurers must cooperate so that the necessary information is exchanged, and the claimant's recovery and benefits are not adversely affected.